 Promoting long-term peace, security and effective governance in Somalia.

-AMISOM's objective is to contribute to lasting peace and stability in Somalia and to provide the security for peacebuilding and progress on state-building.
+AMISOM's objective is to contribute to a sustainable security transition in Somalia with lasting peace and stability in Somalia while providing an enabling environment for peacebuilding and progress on state-building.
 In order to achieve this, AMISOM aims to:

 - Enable the gradual handing over of security responsibilities from AMISOM to the Somali security forces, providing they have the ability, and there is political and security progress in Somalia.

 - Reduce the threat posed by Al-Shabaab and other armed opposition groups.